Writers Write is a resource for writers. If you are starting a book, we have put together a post on the author’s promise to help you finish it.

-In the end, I think we’ve summed it up perfectly on our Writers Write – how to write a book - course.
-We offer aspiring authors this advice.
-We suggest writers make this promise to their readers, and try to keep it.
+In the end, I think we’ve summed it up perfectly on our Writers Write – how to write a book – course.
+We suggest writers make this author’s promise to their readers, and try to keep it.

 The Author’s Promise

 ‘I, the author, undertake to fulfil your expectations on both an emotional and intellectual level.
 I will begin with this promise and I will try to overcome all obstacles in a satisfying, meaningful way through the middle of my book until I can discharge my side of the contract.
 I guarantee that in the end you will have either gained new insights, have your dreams confirmed or spent a thrilling vicarious journey with my characters.’

 As a writer, you enter into an agreement on two levels:

 - The emotional – you will provide an entertaining, inspiring story for your reader

 - The intellectual – you will give your reader a new insight and a new outlook and takes him on a journey to another world, be it internal or external

 If I have been entertained, informed, and inspired, I am a happy reader who will gladly spend money on your next book.

 TOP TIP: If you want to learn how to write a book, sign up for our online course.